While north star metrics are incredibly valuable for creating focus and alignment, they provide even more value when paired with a counter metric.

 While you can be highly scientific in measuring particular metrics, you still need to make subjective decisions on what thresholds to create and how to pair different metrics together.

 Use north star metrics to ensure that you have focus.
-Use counter metrics to ensure that you’re still taking care of what matters and that you’re not taking detrimental shortcuts.
+Use counter metrics to ensure that you’re still taking of what matters and that you’re not taking detrimental shortcuts.

 Have thoughts that you'd like to contribute around counter metrics?
 Chat with other product managers around the world in our PMHQ Community!